MelaniaNitu/AzureSQL/README.md

 Unregister-ScheduledJob $jobName
 ```

-OPTION#2
+## OPTION#2
 Run the script from Azure Runbook

-Create a new Automation Account as described here and make sure you choose "YES" for option "Create Azure Run As Account".
+* Create a new Automation Account as described [here](https://docs.microsoft.com/en-us/azure/automation/automation-create-standalone-account#create-a-new-automation-account-in-the-azure-portal) and make sure you choose "YES" for option "Create Azure Run As Account".

-Import the following Azure Modules by browsing the gallery:
+* Import the following Azure Modules by browsing the gallery: Az.Accounts (≥ 2.2.2), Az.Storage, Az.Automation
-        Az.Accounts (≥ 2.2.2)
-        Az.Storage
-        Az.Automation

-Create a runbook to run the script and make sure you choose Powershell runbook type.
+* Create a runbook to run the script and make sure you choose Powershell runbook type.

-Add the following login section when connecting from a Runbook
+* Add the following login section when connecting from a Runbook

 ```
 ##  =========================================================================